Tulane University Logo

 On the folded cloak sits a light-brown pelican.
 It is in the nest, along with three chicks.
 This bird is the official symbol of Louisiana and is depicted on the state seal.
 According to legend, it pecks at its breast to feed its young with its blood.
 The image of the mother pelican embodies Christian mercy and reflects the motto “non sibi, sed suis,” written on a white ribbon in the lower half of the seal.

-“Not for oneself, but for one’s own” – this is the main principle of Tulane University’s work.
-The Latin inscription is made in a contrasting font with serifs.
-It is separated by the number “1834”, which represents the year of the founding of the Medical College of Louisiana, which gave rise to the modern educational institution.
+“Not for oneself, but for one’s own,” is the main principle of Tulane University’s work.
+The Latin inscription is set in a contrasting serif font.
+It is separated by the number “1834”, which marks the year the Medical College of Louisiana was founded, giving rise to the modern educational institution.
 The ribbon adorns an olive-green protrusion at the bottom of the shield.
 The same protrusion serves as the base for the pelican at the top.
 The seal has a light blue frame with a wide brown outline.
-There, the full name of the university is written in large letters.
+There, the university’s full name is written in large letters.

 The seal, logo, emblem, and monogram are the foundation of Tulane University’s visual identity.
-The system of symbols is built on the rich historical heritage of the institution, which has existed since 1834, as well as its native city of New Orleans and the state of Louisiana.
+The system of symbols is built on the institution’s rich historical heritage, dating to 1834, as well as on its native city, New Orleans, and the state of Louisiana.

 Font and Colors